arvogt/RainbowCap-project/README.md

 # RainbowCap-project
 Dear user,

 Welcome to the RainbowCap-project.
 This project developed a spectral illumination plate for photobiological and optogenetic experiments in 96-Well Microplates.
 This resporatory contains supporting files with protocols for microcontroller (sketches) and 3D print files.
+An 3D-overview of the overall setup connected to an microplate reader is also attached.
 For further details please see the publication or contact us directly.

 ## Protocols for microcontroller
 The sketch-files for microcontrollers are only exemplary and should give an impression.
 Of course, the pin assignment and the illumination times depend on the respective experiments.
 We provide following files: